 The tagline of this conference was “Where Energy, Technology, and Sustainability Meet.”
-It was organized by Fortune magazine, and participants included top-level executives (mostly Presidents and CEOs) from different sectors including major corporations, investors, startups, utilities, consultancies, government agencies like DOE EERE, and academics from multiple think-tanks.
+It was organized by Fortune magazine, and participants included top-level executives (mostly Presidents and CEOs) from different sectors including major corporations, investors, startups, utilities, consultancies, government agencies like DOE EERE, and academics.

 The program included subtopics such as climate change, energy, water, food, and finance, all considered from a business perspective.